vintasoftware/django-react-boilerplate/README.md

 - PostgreSQL, for DB
 - Redis, for Celery
 - Sendgrid, for e-mail sending
-- Papertrail, for logs and platform errors alerts (must set them manually on papertrail).
+- Papertrail, for logs and platform errors alerts (must set them manually)
 - Opbeat, for performance monitoring

 This should be enough as a starting point for any modern web project.